paluh/cardano-distributed-merkle-tree/README.md

 # cardano-distributed-merkle-tree
 Distributed Merkle tree proofs using composable minting policy.
+Protocol should be language agnostic (bytestring keys and bytestring values).